twistle-fang/twistle-fang.github.io/_posts/2016-01-7-Lotus-Ring.md

 Bravado (Lv 1):
 As a bonus action, the user may sacrifice half of their current health to regain a Grit point.

+Light Source (Lv 1):
+When worn, the Lotus Ring automatically illuminates itself and a 5ft radius around itself.

 Restored Relic:
 This artifact cannot be destroyed.